kneron/document_center/docs/toolchain/manual.md

 Under `/data1/fpAnalyser`, we can find `<model_name>.quan.wqbi.bie` which is the encrypted result of the model analyzer.

 Under `/data1/compiler`, we can find three binary files generated by the compiler which are the inputs of the simulator.
-We can also find `ProfileResult.txt` which is the evaluation result of ipEvaluator.
-You can check the estimate performance of your model from it.
+We can also find `ip_eval_prof.txt` for KDP520 or `ProfileResult.txt` for KDP720 which are the evaluation results of IP Evaluator.
+You can check the estimated performance of your model from it.

 #### 3.2.4 Hardware validation